samcat437/Milestone-2/README.md

 The nav bar was taken from this [one](https://pixabay.com/vectors/music-treble-clef-musical-symbol-39881/).

-The backgrounds were taken from these links : [index.html background](https://pixabay.com/vectors/cloud-speech-bubble-thinking-idea-146176/) [game.html background](https://pixabay.com/vectors/clouds-pattern-wallpaper-sky-5930599/).
+The backgrounds were taken from these links : [index.html background](https://pixabay.com/vectors/cloud-speech-bubble-thinking-idea-146176/) and [game.html background](https://pixabay.com/vectors/clouds-pattern-wallpaper-sky-5930599/).

 ## Wireframes

-Wireframes can be viewed [here](https://github.com/samcat437/Milestone-2/tree/main/docs/Wireframes).
+Wireframes can be viewed [here](https://github.com/samcat437/Milestone-2/blob/main/docs/Wireframes/keysignatures.pdf).

 ### Technologies